dievus/Oh365UserFinder/README.md

 ![Oh365UserFinderScan](/images/o365UserFinderscan.png)

 ### Acknowledgements
-This project is based on a previous tool named o365Creeper developed by Korey Mckinley that was last supported in 2019, and developed in Python2.
+This project is loosely inspired by a tool named o365Creeper developed by Korey Mckinley that was last supported in 2019, and developed in Python2.